alidehkhodaei/oop-solid-patterns/README.md

 ```
 ## ✅Interface Segregation Principle (Isp): <a name="isp"></a>
 Clients should not be forced to depend on interfaces they do not use.
-LSP (Liskov Substitution Principle) means not to change the functionality of the super class,
-while ISP (Interface Segregation Principle) says if you don't need a method, remove it from your class.

 Bad example
 ```kotlin